 Naturally, this has led to people wondering if she sold the Kavik River Camp, which she had run for several years.
 Well, the simple answer is, she can’t sell the land because it belongs to the government.

-Like most of the other inhabitants of the Alaskan Wilderness, she is only permitted to live there for as long as they don’t need the land.
+Like most of the other inhabitants of the Alaskan Wilderness, she is only permitted to live there as long as they do not need the land.

 Sue also revealed that she could be kicked out of the camp at any point if the government decided that they needed to use the particular area.